Discover more from The Retroist

 Air Raiders for the Atari 2600

-Air Raiders is a simple flight simulator that puts you in the cockpit of a jet fighter.
-When I say simple, I really mean simplified, this game is super easy to get into, but once you master its simple gameplay, you realize just how much is involved.
+Air Raiders is a straightforward flight simulator that places you squarely in the cockpit of a jet fighter.
+When I say straightforward, I mean it's astonishingly easy to pick up and play, but don't let that simplicity fool you; there's depth hidden beneath its uncomplicated exterior.

 Firstly, you need to take off, a task that's pretty straightforward yet oddly satisfying (just as the landing is).
 Once you're airborne, your mission is to use your trusty machine gun to eliminate enemy planes and deftly evade ground-based missile threats while carefully monitoring your altitude.
 All the while, you must keep an eye on your dwindling ammo and fuel reserves, both of which can be replenished by skillfully landing your aircraft.
 Ultimately, your score is determined by the number of enemy planes you manage to bring down.

 Allow me to introduce you to "The Baron."
 The Baron enters the room with a certain swagger, strutting confidently despite the wrinkles and tears in his light blue pajamas and the inevitable bedhead.
 This skilled aviator moves across the brown living room carpet with the grace of a seasoned predator, not just sitting down but rather executing a confident "plop" as he takes command of his trusty gaming vessel.
 It's a plop imbued with the dignity of a seasoned hunter, the kind of plop one might associate with an eagle or a falcon.

 In his mind, he muses, "Today is a good day to take to the skies."
 The TV warms up, and with a flick of the wrist, he activates his trusty VCS.
 He's determined to unleash digital devastation upon his aerial adversaries this morning.
 All hail The Baron!